DeMONLab-BioFINDER/fc_changes_follow_gradients/README.md

 If you encounter any issues, please open an issue on GitHub, and we'll assist you as quickly as possible.

+The non-container version of this code has only been tested locally on ubuntu 22.04.
+If you have dependency troubles I recommend the containerized version.

+The code is not as well documented as I would have wanted at this time, so please raise an issue or contact me directly for further inquiries.

 ---

 ## Citation